TanStack/router/docs/guide/data-loading.md

 ## Using Route Context

 Passing down global context to your router is great, but what if you want to provide context that is specific to a route?
 This is where the `beforeLoad` option comes in.
-The `beforeLoad` option is a function that runs right before attempting to load a route and receives the same `loader` function parameters.
-Beyond its ability to redirect potential matches, it can also return an object that will be merged into the route's context.
-Let's take a look at an example where we provide `fetchPosts` to our route context via the `beforeLoad` option:
+The `beforeLoad` option is a function that runs right before attempting to load a route and receives the same parameters as `loader`.
+Beyond its ability to redirect potential matches, block loader requests, etc, it can also return an object that will be merged into the route's context.
+Let's take a look at an example where we inject `fetchPosts` to our route context via the `beforeLoad` option:

 ```tsx
 import { Route } from '@tanstack/react-router'